Areej-DS/SentimentDataset-1.6MTweets-ptoject/README.md

 # Sentiment140 Dataset Analysis
-## Dataset Download

 You can download the dataset from the following link:
 [Download Dataset](https://drive.google.com/file/d/1RHBDWdDZi9EZJkMnrVWINYx_noYFvNpT/view?usp=sharing)

 This project involves analyzing the Sentiment140 dataset, which contains 1.6 million tweets labeled for sentiment analysis.
 The goal is to build a model that predicts the sentiment of tweets based on their content.